PolymeshAssociation/polymesh-rest-api/README.md

 ### Signing Transactions

-There are currently two configurations that the REST API maybe configured in to sign transactions.
-When Vault is configured it will override the local signers and those values will be ignored.
+There are currently two [signing managers](https://github.com/PolymeshAssociation/signing-managers#projects) the REST API can be configured with, the local, in memory, signer or the [Hashicorp Vault](https://www.vaultproject.io/) signer.
+If args for both are given, Vault takes precedence

-Each signer in the API is referenced by an alias specified depending on which signing manager is being used.
-This is used in the `signer` field in non GET requests.
+For any method that modifies chain state, the key to sign with can be controlled with the "signer" field.

 1. Local Signing:
    By using `LOCAL_SIGNERS` and `LOCAL_MNEMONICS` private keys will be initialized in memory.
 When making a transaction that requires a signer use the corresponding `LOCAL_SIGNERS` (by array offset).